0

 • U.S. Forest Service's Landowner Resources

-• National Resource Conservation Service's NRCS Funding Opportunities
+• National Resource Conservation Service's (NRCS) Funding Opportunities

 Shared Stewardship focuses work on broad outcomes.
 It does not offer a one-size-fits-all metric for success, but empowers partners and stakeholders to identify desired outcomes and the key performance indicators for measuring them.